jasnoor916/eco-vision/README.md

 needs a real terminal.
 This appears when running under a Jupyter kernel, CI, or a piped shell — run from an interactive terminal instead.

-**Each teammate must install separately.** `pip install -e` records an absolute path into the virtualenv, so the install cannot be committed and shared.

----

-## Known issues

-- `inference.py` loads stock `yolo26s.pt` rather than the trained
-  `models/best.pt`, so it detects generic COCO objects instead of the five waste classes.
-- `inference.py` hardcodes the Windows port `COM3` while `project/suggest.py`
-  uses a macOS port; the two files assume different machines.

----

-## Notes

-- `.venv/`, `runs/`, `eval/`, and `output.mp3` are generated artifacts and are git-ignored.

----

-## Course context

-**M155.006900 – First Steps in Programming a Humanoid AI Robot**, Seoul National University.
-The course covers robotics, computer vision, machine learning, deep learning, custom object detection, and AI for humanoid robots, assessed through a team-based robotics and AI project.